JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/crud/index.md

 It's working fine.
 We are getting information for user <strong>Mike Jones</strong>.

 Finally, our API is able to retrieve information from the database.
-Let’s move and create an API which will be used to update records in our database.
+Let’s move on and create an API which will be used to update records in our database.

 # Update (U)